 “I am Henry Fitzwilliam, fifth Earl of Matlock.
 This is my eldest son, Viscount Tambley.
 We have our men with us to conduct a search for my younger son and nephew.”

 At that moment, Moss knew that the situation had just gone bad.
 How could they have been so stupid?
 The men had attempted to tell all of them their identities, only to be ignored.
 Driscoll was a fool for having these two men arrested.
 And they would all pay for not believing them.

 Thinking quickly, Moss spoke.
 “Can you give me a description of the men?
 We have had a few men come through the area of late.”

 “My nephew is a tall gentleman, nearing his eight and twenty birthday.
 He has dark, wavy hair, well built from working the land with his tenants.
 My son is two years older, a bit shorter, but he is muscular from his years in the military.
 Richard has light brown hair.”

 “They sound like a pair we caught stealing some horses from one of our local breeders.
 The men beat the gentleman, nearly killing him.”
 Moss said, attempting to sound braver than he felt.

 Lord Matlock’s fury was just beneath the surface.
 “My son and nephew have no reason to steal anything, let alone horses.
-And there is no reason they would beat a man to gain access to his livestock.”
+And there is no reason they would beat a man to gain access to his livestock, especially as they both carried enough money to purchase the animals.”
 Looking to the right, Lord Matlock noted that the barred area of the room was empty.
 “If they were arrested, where are they?
 I wish to speak with them immediately.”